CashScript/cashscript/website/docs/language/contracts.md

 :::

 ## Functions
 The main construct in a CashScript contract is the function.
 A contract can contain one or multiple functions that can be executed to trigger transactions that spend money from the contract.
-In the basics the result of a function is just a yes or no answer to the question 'Can money be sent out of this contract?'.
-But by using a technique called covenants, it is possible to specify other conditions, like restricting *where* money can be sent.
+At its core, the result of a function is just a yes or no answer to the question 'Can money be sent out of this contract?'.
+However, by using a technique called covenants, it's possible to specify additional conditions — like restricting *where* money can be sent.
 To read more about this technique, refer to the [CashScript Covenants Guide](/docs/guides/covenants).

 #### Example
 ```solidity